-The Griffith School of Environment’s illustrious research position guides and informs its learning and teaching charter.
+Griffith's School of Environment and Science illustrious research position guides and informs its learning and teaching charter.
 Representing the largest body of environmental specialists in Australia, in fact one of the largest in the world, the School is home to some of the country’s leading environmental research hubs and centres.

 You’ll learn from world leading environmental professionals and benefit from our expertise in environmental and natural sciences, urban planning and architecture.
 Established in 1975 as Australia’s first School of Environmental Studies, the school aligns with associated industries and across numerous worldwide conservation and sustainability programs.